- Wearing new dentures can increase saliva flow, cause sore spots, change your pronunciation and articulation, and make eating more difficult.

 Picture by Authority Dental under CC 2.0 license

 No matter who your dentist or prosthodontist is and how well the dentures were made, there are a few things that you can expect to experience with new false teeth.
-These common denture issues are all things that are manageable and will be fixed quickly, but you should be prepared for an adjustment period.
-If they do not go away for a long period, you may have to consider reline or professional denture repair near you.
+These common denture issues are manageable and can be fixed quickly, but you should be prepared for an adjustment period.
+If they do not go away for an extended period, you may have to consider reline or professional denture repair near you.

 Sore spots

-Sore spots are the biggest complaint with new denture wearers.
-While impressions were taken of your gums in order to get the best fit, they may need to be adjusted to be more comfortable.
+Sore spots are the most common complaint among new denture wearers.
+While impressions of your gums were taken to ensure the best fit, they may need to be adjusted for greater comfort.
 This is especially true if you have immediate dentures, meaning the dentures were placed right after your teeth were extracted.
-After removing teeth, the bone can remodel for several months, which will change the way your denture fits and create new sore spots.
+After removing teeth, the bone can remodel for several months, which can change how your denture fits and create new sore spots.

 Do not try to adjust sore spots yourself.
-It may seem like a simple fix if you have some tools at your disposal, but making changes to your denture yourself will void any warranty your dentist gives you.
-If you have a sore spot, simply make an appointment to the specialist.
-You can expect to need several visits within the first two weeks of having a new denture.
+It may seem like a simple fix if you have some tools at your disposal, but making changes to your denture yourself will void the warranty your dentist provides.
+If you have a sore spot, make an appointment with the specialist.
+You can expect to need several visits in the first two weeks after getting a new denture.

 Discomfort

-Other than the sore spots, you could have some discomfort associated with a new denture.
+Aside from the sore spots, you may experience some discomfort with a new denture.
 Again, if you recently had teeth extracted, you can expect the normal pain that follows tooth removal.
-The discomfort should subside after a couple of days and should be completely gone within one or two weeks.
+The discomfort should subside after a couple of days and should be gone entirely within one or two weeks.

 Dentures dislodging

 Using dentures takes practice.
 At first, your dentures might become dislodged when you try to eat and speak.
-You'll learn to use your dentures in a way that keeps them in place.
-Another great remedy is to use denture adhesive.
-Over-the-counter denture adhesives are often used on the mandibular (lower) dentures since they don't have the advantage of suction to keep them in place, unlike the upper dentures do.
+You will learn to use your dentures so they stay in place.
+Another excellent remedy is to use denture adhesive.
+Over-the-counter denture adhesives are often used on mandibular (lower) dentures because they lack the suction advantage of upper dentures.

 Increased saliva